Aigio railway station: History

+The station is owned by GAIAOSE, which since 3 October 2001 owns most railway stations in Greece: the company was also in charge of rolling stock from December 2014 until October 2025, when Greek Railways (the owner of the Airport–Patras railway) took over that responsibility.

 Facilities

 The station is equipped with waiting rooms, shelters, toilets and a cafe.
 There is also an unstaffed ticket office.
 Outside of the station there is a big parking lot (free parking).
-It is connected to the city center by the local city bus.Road access to the station is provided by two narrow paved roads, which still need improvement (mainly widening and proper signage).
+It is connected to the city centre by the local city bus.
+Road access to the station is provided by two narrow paved roads, which still need improvement (mainly widening and proper signage).

 Services

-Since 15 May 2022, this station serves the following routes:
+Since 22 November 2025, the following services call at this station: